joebew42/ex_twitch_pomobot/README.md

 ## DOING

-- As a streamer I can start a new pomodoro with a task name
-  - the command should be `!pomo_start [task name]`
+- Start the application automatically.
+No need to run command in iex -S

 ## TODO

+- As soon as the pomodoro ends, the chat will be notified
 - As a viewer I can see how much time is left before the short break
   - the command `!pomo` will show the current task name and how much time left
 - As a viewer I can ask a question related to the current pomodoro